How to leave your California residency?

 4. Sale of assets: The sale of certain assets like California real estate or business assets around the time of your move can trigger tax implications.

-5. Failure to establish a new domicile: If you fail to establish a new domicile and cut ties with California sufficiently, it may trigger tax implications1.
+5. Failure to establish a new domicile: If you fail to establish a new domicile and make a clean break from California, it may trigger tax implications.

 For digital nomads and expats, it's crucial to establish a new domicile, sever ties with California, and manage income sources to avoid or minimize exit tax implications.